vijay-shankaranand/tp/docs/DeveloperGuide.md

    1. Prerequisites: Be on the home screen using the `home` command.

    1. Test case: `delete_tag t/clients`<br>
       Expected: `clients` tag is deleted.
-Contacts having the `clients` tag has the tag removed from the.
+Contacts having the `clients` tag has the tag removed from the list.
 Details of the deleted tag shown in the status message.

    1. Test case: `delete_tag t/`<br>
       Expected: No tag is deleted.
 Error details shown in the status message.